kdheepak/panvimdoc/README.md

 2. `README.md` gets converted to `./doc/${{ github.event.repository.name }}.txt` and auto-committed to the repo.

-Optional:

-Add the following to `./.github/dependabot.yml` to auto update your github action dependencies:
+_Optional_: Add the following to `./.github/dependabot.yml` to auto update your github action dependencies:

 ```
 version: 2